DIGIctf/CTF-SpaceHeroes-Buzzs-secret-watch-2/README.md

 # CTF - SpaceHeroesBuzzs secret watch 2

-This was of my favorite CTF challenges.
-I created a script that told me the RGB hex value from an image giving x,y coordinates.
+This was my favorite CTF challenge.
+I created a script that told me the RGB hex value from an image with x,y coordinates to determine the binary code.

 There is an avi file
 ```